-- (1) By letter dated 31 March 2004, received by the Commission on 2 April 2004, the Netherlands asked the Commission to decide, under Article 239 of Regulation (EEC) No 2913/92, whether the remission of import duties was justified in the following circumstances. - (2) In 1998 a German firm (hereinafter "the firm") shipped aluminium from Canada and imported it into the Community via Saint Pierre and Miquelon.
-The goods exported from Canada were first shipped to Saint Pierre and Miquelon, where they were released for free circulation.
+- (1) By letter dated 31 March 2004, received by the Commission on 2 April 2004, the Netherlands asked the Commission to decide, under Article 239 of Regulation (EEC) No 2913/92, whether the remission of import duties was justified in the following circumstances. - (2) In 1998 a customs agency established in the Netherlands (hereinafter "the firm") carried out formalities for the release for free circulation of aluminium imported into the Community.
+The goods in question, which were exported from Canada, were first shipped to Saint Pierre and Miquelon, where they were released for free circulation.
 The local authorities then issued an "EXP" certificate attesting that the goods had been released for free circulation.
-The goods were then reexported to the Community. - (3) Under Article 101(2) of Council Decision No 91/482/EC on the association of the overseas countries and territories with the European Economic Community (hereinafter the "OCT Decision"),5 products not originating in the overseas countries and territories (OCT) which were in free circulation in an OCT and were re-exported to the Community were, at the time of the facts, accepted for import into the Community free of customs duties and taxes having equivalent effect provided that: customs duties or taxes having equivalent effect of a level equal to, or higher than, the customs duties applicable in the Community on import of these same products originating in third countries eligible for the most-favoured-nation clause had been paid in the OCT concerned; they had not been the subject, in whole or in part, of an exemption from, or a refund of customs duties or taxes having equivalent effect; they were accompanied by an export certificate. - (4) The firm presented EXP certificates issued by Saint Pierre and Miquelon's authorities in support of its customs declarations.
-The Dutch customs authorities accepted the declarations and granted exemption from customs duties.
+The goods were then re-exported to the Community. - (3) Under Article 101(2) of Council Decision No 91/482/EEC on the association of the overseas countries and territories with the European Economic Community (hereinafter the "OCT Decision"), products not originating in the overseas countries and territories (OCT) which were in free circulation in an OCT and were re-exported to the Community were, at the time of the facts, accepted for import into the Community free of customs duties and taxes having equivalent effect provided that: customs duties or taxes having equivalent effect of a level equal to, or higher than, the customs duties applicable in the Community on import of these same products originating in third countries eligible for the most-favoured-nation clause had been paid in the OCT concerned; they had not been the subject, in whole or in part, of an exemption from, or a refund of customs duties or taxes having equivalent effect; they were accompanied by an export certificate. - (4) The firm presented EXP certificates issued by Saint Pierre and Miquelon's authorities in support of its customs declarations.
+The Dutch customs authorities accepted the declarations and granted exemption from customs duties. - (5) In July 1998 the Commission learned that aluminium from Canada and Brazil was being imported into the Community at a price lower than the international market rate with duties paid; it thereupon conducted an investigation, which showed the